JitendraJSM/instaAutomate/Development.md

 #javascript #js #ecmascript #ecmascript6 #es6 #tips #tricks #daily #programming&quot;. ">

 - The link of image if it is image is $(".\_aagv img").src

+#### Date 22/07/2025

+Now approximatly everything can be done by automation the code is developed, now it's time to decide what flow is best.
+Most things that can be done by automation are as below:-

+- follow any account by username
+- like any post by url or by username
+- scrape the whole profile with followers, followings and all post's media with their number of likes and comments.
+- scrape all comments of any post by postURL.
+- scrape at max 100 likers of a post by postURL.
+- edit reel and edit image to try not to get copyright issue.

+# Requirements from automation -

+## Controller -

+## Agents -

+- Upload posts with a consistency.
+- follow Target Accounts to get engagement.
+- like Target Accounts posts to get engagement.
+- comment on Target Accounts posts to get engagement.
+- DM Target Accounts to get engagement.
+- insta app on time must be at least 1 hr everyday.
+- NOTE: after doing any of above action data must be updated.

+## Scrapers -

+- Scrape posts, profiles, metaData, likers, commenters, comments ,....etc.
+- NOTE: after doing any of above action data must be updated.

+# Flow -